Benefits of ERP – Singapore Stories

 Stock balance from the warehouse and order status can be updated to the e-Commerce site to improve the customer experience.

 ERP can integrate with various supporting systems such as route planning solution.
 One of our customers integrated their ERP to route planning, such as Elastic Route.
 This integration made its delivery more efficient.

 AI and Analytics

 We worked with several data scientists to help our customers to leverage the data in their ERP.

-Sales Forecast, Inventory Forecast, and Cash-flow Forecast base on the quantitative data in the ERP can use AI and Analytics.
+Sales, invemtory and cash-flow Forecasts base on the quantitative data in the ERP can use AI and Analytics.
 User input of qualitative data can complement the forecast generated by AI and Analytics.